WNoDeS/WNoDeS/documentation/proof_of_concepts.md

 For example, hundreds of users issuing cloud requests for which full access (i.e., including root privileges) to VMs are requested, typically require the definition of network separation at layer through the use of virtual LANs.
 However, in large computing centers, due for example to the number of installed network switches, to their characteristics, or to their heterogeneity, the dynamic (or even static) definition of many VLANs is often impractical or simply not possible.

-WNoDeS DVN is solution to the problem of dynamic virtual networking based on the use of the Generic Routing Encapsulation Protocol.
+WNoDeS DVN is a solution to the problem of dynamic virtual networking based on the use of the Generic Routing Encapsulation Protocol.
 GRE is used to encapsulate VM traffic so that the configuration of the physical network switches doesn't have to change.
-In particular, we describe how this solution can be used to tackle problems such as dynamic network isolation and mobility of VMs across hosts.
+This solution can be used to tackle problems such as dynamic network isolation and mobility of VMs across hosts.

 * Reduce the network broadcast domain.
 * Grant different network access polices to every virtual machine.